Director of Finance

 - Ensure staff are trained and comply with financial policies and processes.

-- Work with Human Resources and/or PEO to ensure the correct financial accounting of employee benefits such as Flexible Spending Accounts, workers’ compensation, and 403(b) plan contributions.
+- Work with Human Resources to ensure the correct financial accounting of employee benefits such as Flexible Spending Accounts, workers’ compensation, and 403(b) plan contributions.

-- Assist the COO as necessary in managing the daily financial and administrative operation
+- Assist the CFO as necessary in managing the daily financial and administrative operation.

 Qualifications and Experience